HeyItsMcKay/tampermonkey-scripts/README.md

 # tampermonkey-scripts
-A dumping ground for any userscripts I write for Tampermonkey Expect nothing lest you value disappointment
+A dumping ground for any userscripts I write for Tampermonkey.

+Expect nothing lest you value disappointment.